jonesse3/card_parser/README.md

 In addition, you will also need to install poppler for converting PDFs to images and pytesseract for object character recognition (OCR).

-The following instructions is for installing poppler and pytesseract on a Windows computer.
+The following instructions are for installing poppler and pytesseract on a Windows computer.

 **Pytesseract**